microsoft/botframework-cli/packages/cli/README.md

   --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
 Overrides the value present in the config

-  --question=question                (required) Query to get a prediction for.
+  --question=question                (required) Query to get a answer for.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
 Overrides the value present in th                                            config
 ```